RemasteredArch/sciutil/README.md

 You are also welcome to request features.

-A part of these breaking changes includes possible name changes, if "scituil" is ever to be registered or I otherwise decide there's a better name.
+A part of these breaking changes includes possible name changes, if "sciutil" is ever to be registered or I otherwise decide there's a better name.

 ## License